embrace-io/embrace-docs/docs/ios/index.md

 The Embrace Apple SDK is designed to provide first class observability and diagnostic data collection to your mobile application.
 It supports multiple platforms including iOS, iPadOS, and tvOS.

-## Major Versions Available
+## Recommended Major Version - Apple 6.x

-Presently there are __two__ major versions of the Apple SDK available: 5 and 6.
+Our Apple 6.x SDK is recommended for all current and new customers.
+The 6.x SDK is our [open-source](https://github.com/embrace-io/embrace-apple-sdk) superset of [OpenTelemetry](https://opentelemetry.io) instrumentation, built in Swift for modern language (such as async/await) and mobile observability (spans, logs) features.
+It has all the latest Embrace features and semantics, and will continue to grow as Embrace helps expand the OTel ecosystem for mobile.

+We recommend that customers use our version 6 SDK, as it contains OTel primitives, open-source support, and better use of modern Swift features like async/await.
+If you are upgrading from our older 5x SDK, a [migration guide](/docs/ios/open-source/upgrade-guide.md) is available to implement the new features and interface in the 6.x SDK.

+This documentation reflects information on the 6.x SDK.
+Current documentation for the 6.x SDK is split into three sections:

+1. [**Integration Guide**](./open-source/integration/) for open-source SDK developers.
+2. [**Getting Started**](./open-source/getting-started/) for users adding Embrace to your project.
+3. [**Feature Reference**](./open-source/features/) for more details about Embrace features.

+## 5.x SDK Documentation

-5.x is our stable, closed-source SDK that has been generally available since the year 2020.
-6.x is our open-source SDK that features major enhancements to the previous SDK, and has most of the features that Embrace customers use today.
+Embrace iOS 5.x is the closed-source SDK that has been generally available since the year 2020.
+It is not available for open-source developers, and is not recommended for new users.

 Versions 5.x and 6.x are not compatible nor are they interoperable.
-The 6.x SDK is built on [OpenTelemetry](https://opentelemetry.io), and the features and signals that it provides have different semantics than previous versions.
-6.x is also a rewrite of the SDK in the Swift programming language, so it does not include features that we won't support in the future, like Moments.
+The 6.x SDK is built on [OpenTelemetry](https://opentelemetry.io), and the features and signals that it provides have different semantics and syntax than previous versions.
+6.x is also a rewrite of the SDK in the Swift programming language, so it does not include features that Embrace does not intend to support in the future, like Moments.

-A [migration guide](/docs/ios/open-source/upgrade-guide.md) is available to implement the new features and interface in the 6.x SDK.
-We recommend that customers consider migrating to version 6, as it contains OTel primitives and better support for modern Swift features like async/await.

-## 6.x SDK Documentation

-This documentation reflects information on the 6.x Open Source SDK.
-Current documentation for the 6.x SDK can be found in our [**6.x Apple SDK**](/ios/open-source) sections.
-You can begin your integration by [linking Embrace](/docs//ios/open-source/linking-embrace.md).

-## 5.x SDK Documentation

 This documentation reflects information on the 5.x SDK.
 It is split into two sections:

 1. [**Integration Guide**](./5x/integration/)
 2. [**Feature Reference**](./5x/features/)

-If you are just starting out with Embrace, follow the [**Integration Guide**](./5x/integration/) to learn the key steps to successfully using our product.

-Once you've completed that, browse through our [**Feature Reference**](./5x/features/) guides to learn how to use some of the advanced features our SDK provides.

 ## Any questions

-If you would like clarification on which SDK to use, please reach out to us on Slack or email us at [support@embrace.com](mailto:support@embrace.com).
+If you would like clarification on which SDK to use, please reach out to us on the [community slack](https://community.embrace.io) or email us at [support@embrace.com](mailto:support@embrace.com).

 You can also view our [FAQ](/ios/faq/) and [Changelog](/ios/changelog/)